 Feed. has decided to fully remove isomaltulose and the added sugars.
 Instead, they will mostly replace it with oatmeal and rice flour (75%), as well as chicory fibre (25%).
 Personally, I think it is a positive change, but we shall see how it affects the flavour.

 There have been other changes, and we are going to see more natural recipes from Feed.
-This partially starts from the removal of freeze-dried fruits and vegetables in exchange for lyophilized alternatives.
+This partially starts by using freeze-dried fruits and vegetables which help conserve the flavours and the nutrients better.

 3. Shuffling of Products.

 Every brand goes through a phase where they give a fresh re-do to their products.
 During this process, they critically analyse the performance of each flavour and meal to see if they are selling as expected.

 In this case, there have been a few products that have been discontinued:

 - Feed.
 Spread.
 The complete Nutella equivalent is no longer produced.

 - Carrot & Pumpkin, Coffee, and Porcini Mushroom flavours disappear.